-There is nothing better than a from-scratch cake.
-If you like the texture of a box-mix cake, you are going to like this cake much more.
+There is nothing better than a home-baked, from-scratch cake.
+If you like the texture of a box-mix cake, you are going to like this hot milk sponge cake much more.
 Not only does it rival the texture that so many people want from a box cake, but it also tastes far better.

 I have made a lot of wedding cakes for people in the past and every once in a while I would have a bride request a cake from a box mix.
 They would explain that they don’t like butter cakes because they are dense and dry.